Activate Learning

-Activate Learning is an education and training group based in Oxford.
-It runs schools, further education colleges and work-based training across Oxfordshire, Berkshire and Surrey, and delivers higher-education and international study programmes too.
+Activate Learning is an education and training group based in Oxford, England.
+It runs schools, further education colleges and work-based training across Oxfordshire, Berkshire and Surrey, and delivers higher-education and international study programmes as well.

 Activate Learning was launched on 4 November 2013 following the reorganisation, restructure and rebranding of the Oxford & Cherwell Valley College (OCVC) Group in 2013.

 History

 Oxford College of Further Education

 Founded in 1960, and based at the current Blackbird Leys and Oxford city centre campuses, the Oxford College of Further Education offered courses to students at all levels.
 At one time it also had a small campus on the Cowley Road, which was used for engineering studies.

 At the turn of the millennium the student population was made up of 1,872 full-time and 7,533 part-time students.
-The College was divided into three faculties: arts, engineering services, and business and technology.
+The college was divided into three faculties: arts, engineering services, and business and technology.

 North Oxfordshire College

 North Oxfordshire College, in Banbury, was a general further education college that served Banbury and Bicester.
 At the turn of the millennium, 1,115 full-time students were based at the college.
 There were also 3,360 part-time students.